Uriasej/Humanities-Notes/2nd Semester/Chapter-7/Chapter-7.md

 * In the city of Florence, Girolamo Savonarola organize troops of children to collect the city's "vanities" which were burned in giant bonfires.

 * The city of Florence commissioned Michelangelo to create a freestanding statue of David using a huge cracked block of marble.

+* Throughout the ceiling of the Sistine Shapel, Michelangelo includes the della Rovene heraldic symbols of oak and acorn to symbolize the patronage of Pope Julius II.